MMaschine/ToDoApiDemo/README.md

 - Run the app in Debug mode to have access to Swagger UI

 Note:
 To have access to in-design time migrations add your connection string also in DesignTimeDbContextFactory in ToDoApp.DataAccess

+Client:

+The simple client for observation of the list of ToDos was added.
+To run:
+ - be sure that .env file contains base Url to the API correlating with the server settings (default values for now)
+ - use "npm start" command